 Fold the long edges over the soap, one at a time, tucking the paper snugly along the sides.
 Smooth the folds for a neat look, and if possible, press the edges under the soap.

 Now, fold the short ends over the soap.
 Make sure they overlap the long edges to keep the bar secure.
-You can tuck or fold them like wrapping a gift.
+You can't fold or wrap them like wrapping a gift.

 Choose one of the following: